freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 Certainly.
 That is, if you can see them.
 In the HTML5-specification, an img-attribute must always have an alt-attribute.
 This attribute is meant as an alternative to the image in case it can't be seen.
 This would be true for blind visitors to your website, but also when your image can't be loaded for some reason.
 Not adding an alt-tag to an img-attribute is therefore not only breaking accessibility, but going against the HTML5-spec.

 I implore any web developer who catches themselves doing this to eat their programmer's hat and work on Windows 95 exclusively for a week.
-After the time is up, write an essay on what you have learn from this ordeal so I can have a laugh during my afternoon coffee.
+After the time is up, write an essay on what you have learned from this ordeal so I can have a laugh during my afternoon coffee.

 Now, there is one caveat here.
 Alt-attributes are mandatory according to the HTML5-spec, but it's not mandatory to actually fill them in. `<img src="awesome-image.jpg", alt="">` is therefore legal HTML5 code.